 The VISN and Facility Directors agreed with the CBOC and PCC review findings and recommendations and provided acceptable improvement plans.
-(See Appendixes C and D, pages 14-16, for the full text of the Directors' comments.)
-We consider recommendation 2 closed.
-We will follow up on the planned actions for the open recommendation until it is completed.
+(See Appendixes C and D, pages 14-17, for the full text of the Directors' comments.)
+We will follow up on the planned actions for the open recommendations until they are completed.